ecoinvent/ecoinvent-topology/docs/index.rst

 The primary data source for the ecoinvent geodata is the `Natural Earth data <http://www.naturalearthdata.com/>`_, and in particular the `1:10 million cultural vectors, including boundary lakes <http://www.naturalearthdata.com/downloads/10m-cultural-vectors/>`_, both *Admin 0 – Countries* and *Admin 1 – States, Provinces*.
 In addition to Natural Earth, custom geometries were drawn for NERC regions in the United States of America which split individual states.

-Processing begins by entering all state/province level regions into a `PostGIS topological database <http://postgis.net/docs/Topology.html>`__.
+Processing begins by entering all province regions into a `PostGIS topological database <http://postgis.net/docs/Topology.html>`__.
 A topology is different from a normal geometry because it tries to store only one copy of each face edge and node, and a state or province would be defined by which common edges it bordered.
 For example, the boundary between France and Germany would be stored only once, and the topology of both France and Germany would reference that border.
 Topology is a rather complex subject which is not explained in detail here; interested readers should go through `this presentation by Sandro Santilli <http://strk.keybit.net/projects/postgis/Paris2011_TopologyWithPostGIS_2_0.pdf>`__.
 The use of topologies give several nice advantages:

 * Consistency: Each border is only defined once.
 Modifications to border edges apply to all affected regions automatically.
 * Integrity: All regions are automatically valid.